Doramuh/animalChess/README.md

 >Choose piece by typing the name of the piece

->Choose the square to move to
+>Choose the square to move to the selected square